That3Percent/tree-buf/README.md

 | Message Pack   |         242558 |              1303µs |
 | Tree-Buf       |          13545 |               629µs |

-Tree-Buf compresses to less than **1/17 the size** as compared to Message Pack, yet finishes reading and writing less than **1/2 the time**.
+Tree-Buf compresses to less than **1/17 the size** as compared to Message Pack, yet finishes reading and writing in less than **1/2 the time**.

 Entities look like this:
 ```json